NJ Shareholder Rights

 The rights of shareholders under New Jersey law are commonly referred to as “shareholder rights”.
 Investors who purchase an interest in a company (commonly referred to as “shareholders”, whether large or small) enjoy a number of rights pertaining to their ownership.
 Unlike being a partner in a partnership, where each partner is the owner and a co-manager of the business, shareholders are not obligated (but may) run the day to day operations of the company, unless specified to the contrary in their shareholders agreement.
 This absence of control is what shields shareholders from personal liability for the debts and obligations of the corporation.
 But being a shareholder is not all risk-free.
 A shareholder can lose his or her investment of time and money should the corporation fail.

-- Shareholder rights are largely dependent upon the details recited in the corporation’s Certificate of Incorporation (charter) filed with the Secretary of State; and
+- Shareholder rights are largely dependent upon the information recited in the corporation’s Certificate of Incorporation (charter) filed with the Secretary of State; and

-- By the terms of any shareholder agreement; and finally
+- by the terms of any shareholder agreement, verbal or signed by the shareholder; and finally

-- Corporation laws and regulations.
+- NJ corporation laws.
 These are the documents and statutes a shareholder should first examine when determining his or her rights in a corporation.
-Shareholder rights include:

 Shareholders Rights; Shareholders Rights Laws